webmcu-ai/webmcu-vision-web/README.md

 Needs Seeedstudio XIAO ML Kit connected through webSerial

-Proof of concept for on-device training pagper github at  <a href="https://github.com/webmcu-ai/on-device-vision-ai">https://github.com/webmcu-ai/on-device-vision-ai</a>
+Proof of concept for on-device training paper 1 github at  <a href="https://github.com/webmcu-ai/on-device-vision-ai">https://github.com/webmcu-ai/on-device-vision-ai</a>

 Note: The [CITATION.cff](CITATION.cff) will be updated soon with an arXIV reference.